WXDEL/RNA/README.md

   RNAlen: input the length of RNA in the db file.

-  The final output is a "*copy_position.csv" file to draw pictures.
+  The final output is a "*copy_position.csv" file to draw diagrams.

 2. Motif in the coding region